algosup/2023-2024-project-4-sportshield-team-2/Documents/functionalSpecifications.md

 ### Persona 1 - Ashley Ricks

-Ashley Ricks is a 22-year-old student in vacation to the mountain.
+Ashley Ricks is a 22 year old student in vacation to the mountain.

 #### Goals
-  - Ashley want to secure her skies with the SportShield.
+  - Ashley wants to secure her skies with the SportShield.
-  - She hope the system is secured and she will not receive false positive.
+  - She hopes the system is secured and she will not receive false positive.

 #### Challenges
   - Ashley needs to be able to let her skies in outdoor lockers without the sportshield freeze.